 Class CC fuses must be labeled "Current Limiting," and may be labeled "Time Delay."
 The optional time-delay test requirements for this class of fuses (a minimum 12-sec opening time at 200% fuse current rating) is different than that of other larger body fuses.

-These fuses were specifically created for use in lighting and appliance panel boards that are equipped with a special fusible-switch unit.
+These fuses, which align with standard UL 248-5, were specifically created for use in lighting and appliance panel boards that are equipped with a special fusible-switch unit.
 These are non-renewable cartridge fuses that are for use only in AC circuits where interrupting ratings to 100kA rms symmetrical are required.
 These can also be available with DC ratings.

-G Class fuses conform to standard 248-5, and are rated for 600VAC (0A to 20A) and 480VAC (25A to 60A).
-They are available in four ferrule sizes: 0A to 15A, 16A to 20A, 1A to 30A, and 31A to 60A.
-The innovative design of this class of fuse was selected so as to prevent the interchangeability with any other fuse class.
+G Class fuses conform to standard 248-5.
+They are rated for 600VAC (0A to 20A) and 480VAC (25A to 60A).
+Class G fuses are available in four ferrule sizes: 0A to 15A, 16A to 20A, 1A to 30A, and 31A to 60A.
+The innovative design of this class of fuse was selected to prevent the interchangeability with any other fuse class.

-Class G fuses are current-limiting and are able to be so labeled per UL 248-5, which prescribes the maximum peak let-through and I2t let-through values permitted for this class of fuse.
+Class G fuses are current-limiting and can be so labeled per UL 248-5, which prescribes the maximum peak let-through and I2t let-through values permitted for this class of fuse.

 The time delay test feature is optional.
 It is important to realize that the test calls for a minimum opening time of 12 sec at 200% of the fuse ampere rating which differs Class H, K, and R fuses.

 This is a cartridge fuse and is intended for general purpose branch circuit, lighting circuit, and the protection of non-inductive equipment like electric ovens and resistance heaters.
-You can select from renewable and non-renewable Class H fuses.
+You can select from renewable (UL 248-7) and non-renewable Class H fuses (UL 248-6).
 The renewable fuses allow the user to replace the internal fusible link after the fuse operates.